morse-simulator/morse/doc/morse/what_new.rst

 Components
 ----------

-- All components now explicitely expose their data fields and properties with respectively `add_data` and `add_property`.
+- All components now explicitly expose their data fields and properties with respectively `add_data` and `add_property`.
 - Introduced "abstraction levels" that allow to define several levels of realism for a given component (#166).
 Many components remain to be ported to